wpilibsuite/frc-docs/source/docs/software/commandbased/pid-subsystems-commands.rst

       :linenos:
       :lineno-start: 5

-And, for an :ref:`inlined <docs/software/commandbased/convenience-features:Inline Command Definitions>`  example:
+And, for an :ref:`inlined <docs/software/commandbased/organizing-command-based:Inline Commands>`  example:

 .. tabs::